LorisSigrist/rich-forms/README.md

 # Rich Forms

-A simple, framework-agnostic form-processing library for front-end developers.
+A simple, framework-agnostic form-processing library for front-end applications.

 Have you ever tried to make a form to input an array of Addresses?
 It's was a pain, right?
-Modeling nested arrays and objects in HTML forms is a pain.
-Rich forms allows you to parse a key-value based FormData object into a rich, nested object.
+Modeling nested arrays and objects in HTML forms tends to be. `rich-forms` allows you to parse a key-value based FormData object into a rich, nested object.

 It uses the `name` attribute of the form elements to index into the final object.